-(b) Group or Company as lessor
+(b) Group as lessor

-Leases in which the Group or the Company do not transfer substantially all the risks and benefits of ownership of an asset are classified as operating leases.
+Leases in which the Group does not transfer substantially all the risks and benefits of ownership of an asset are classified as operating leases.
 Initial direct costs incurred in negotiating an operating lease are added to the carrying amount of the leased asset and recognised over the lease term on the same basis as rental income.
 Contingent rents are recognised as revenue in the period in which they are earned.